anon-blue/anon.blue/README.txt

-        d i u a dddddddddddddddddddddddddd i kidll someone today.ddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddd                                                DASDAS DDDDDDDDDDDD                           But enjoyin1 taking her emotions,
+        d i u a dddddddddddddddddddddddddd i kidll someone today.ddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddd                                                DASDAS DDDDDDDDDDDD                           But enjoyin1111king her emotions,

                                     It kills a part of you, you know?